A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Case Study 1:

 \begin{enumerate} \item \textbf{Put carrot on plate}: This language instruction is found in Bridge V2 demonstrations for our sink environment.
-The carrot is different from the one used in these demonstrations, but is of similar appearance and geometry.
+The carrot is different from the one in these demonstrations, but is of similar appearance and geometry.
 The plate is also different, with a different color, but similar geometry.
-The initial pose of the carrot and plate are significantly different than in any of these demonstrations, but similar poses for other task-relevant objects are found in other demonstrations for this environment for similar tasks (e.g., ``put knife on cutting board").
-We find that the official OpenVLA 7B model is able to somewhat reliably perform this task zero-shot. \item \textbf{Put knife on plate}: This language instruction is not found in Bridge V2 demonstrations for our sink environment, but demonstrations with similar instructions are (e.g., ``put carrot on plate", "put knife on cutting board").
-The knife is different from the one used in these demonstrations, but is of similar appearance and geometry.
+The initial pose of the carrot and plate are significantly different than in any demonstration, but similar poses for other task-relevant objects are found in other demonstrations for this environment for similar tasks (e.g., ``put knife on cutting board").
+We find that OpenVLA is able to somewhat reliably perform this task zero-shot. \item \textbf{Put knife on plate}: This language instruction is not found in Bridge V2 demonstrations for our sink environment, but demonstrations with similar instructions are (e.g., ``put carrot on plate", "put knife on cutting board").
+The knife is different from the one in these demonstrations, but is of similar appearance and geometry.
 The plate is also different, with a different color, but similar geometry.
 Similar initial poses for task-relevant objects are found in demonstrations for the task ``put knife on cutting board" in this sink environment.
-We find that the official OpenVLA 7B model is able to somewhat reliably perform this task zero-shot. \item \textbf{Flip pot upright}: This language instruction is found in Bridge V2 demonstrations for our sink environment.
+We find that OpenVLA is able to somewhat reliably perform this task zero-shot. \item \textbf{Flip pot upright}: This language instruction is found in Bridge V2 demonstrations for our sink environment.
 The pot used is significantly different from the one used in these demonstrations (e.g., it is plastic instead of metal, and has different geometry).
-The initial pose of the pot is also somewhat different than in these demonstrations.
-We find that the official OpenVLA 7B model is able to rarely perform perform this task zero-shot. \item \textbf{Put plate in sink}: This language instruction is not found in Bridge V2 demonstrations for our sink environment.
+The initial pose of the pot is also somewhat different.
+We find that OpenVLA is able to rarely perform this task zero-shot. \item \textbf{Put plate in sink}: This language instruction is not found in Bridge V2 demonstrations for our sink environment.
 However, there is a somewhat similar language instruction in Bridge V2 for a slightly different sink environment (``put cup from anywhere into sink").
 The initial pose, appearance, and geometry of the plate is significantly different than in any task demonstrations for our sink environment.
-We find that the official OpenVLA 7B model is unable to perform this task zero-shot, and exhibits largely meaningless behavior.
+We find that OpenVLA is unable to perform this task zero-shot, and exhibits largely meaningless behavior.

 \end{enumerate}